Things We Do Not Do

 Things We Do NOT Do include:

->> Go2Cab avoids wasting Client’s time during business transformation.
+>> Go2Cab avoids wasting the Client’s time during business transformation.

 >> We do not tell what you already know.

->> We do not ask classical questions and forget (or ignore) asking the right questions.
+>> We do not ask classical questions and must remember (or ignore) asking the right questions.

->> We do not collect numerous posted notes with content that has little or noting to do with addressing your real pain.
+>> We only collect a few posted notes with content that does not address your real pain.

 >> We do not author ambiguous, non-traceable or non-testable business or solution requirements that may look cool but neither add value to your “Value Chain” nor make sense when compared with your desired targets.